ylzhang29/T2D-EHR-Risk-Model/README.md

 | T2D | ICD-10-CM E11; ICD-9-CM 250.x0 and 250.x2 |

 The supplied CVD definition currently contains ICD-10-CM rules only.
-A site requiring ICD-9-CM CVD ascertainment must obtain approval for a frozen crosswalk before outcomes are examined.
+A site requiring ICD-9-CM CVD ascertainment must document the crosswalk used to map from ICD-9-CM to ICD-10-CM.

-Medication records qualify only when their codes match a row with `primary_include=1` in the supplied ATC or RxNorm lookup.
-ATC codes must be exact fifth-level codes.
-Combination products must be decomposed to ingredient-level records or handled through an approved, frozen crosswalk.
-Medication records do not establish dispensing, adherence, continuous use, or treatment duration.
+Medication records were identified using the supplied ATC or RxNorm ingredient-level codes.
+ATC codes must be exact fifth-level codes, and records qualify only when their codes match a row with `primary_include=1` in the supplied lookup.
+Combination products must be decomposed to ingredient-level records.
+Medication records used in model development were prescription records and do not establish dispensing, adherence, continuous use, or treatment duration.

 ### Predictor consistency checks